-One of the classic methods to reduce the variance of Monte Carlo samples is the control variates method~\cite{Glasserman03}.
-When we want to estimate $\mathbb{E}[f]$ and there is a function $h$ which is high correlated to $f$ with a known expectation $\mathbb{E}[h]$, we can use the unbiased estimator for $\mathbb{E}[f]$ which are consisted from $N$ i.i.d. samples $\omega^{(n)}$ as follows,
+One of the classic methods to reduce the variance of Monte Carlo samples is control variates~\citep{Glasserman03}.
+Let us consider that we want to estimate the expectation of a function $f$, i.e., $\mathbb{E}[f]$.
+Then, in control variates, we construct a function $h$ that is highly correlated with $f$ with a known expectation $\mathbb{E}[h]$ and estimate $\mathbb{E}[f]$ via its unbiased estimator from $N$ i.i.d. samples $\omega^{(n)}$ as follows:

-Then, variance is expressed as:
+Then, variance is expressed as